CarmanK/Website/README.md

 fix bar on about me page

 Research
-style buttons and some other stuff with the progress log section like having the page scroll when the buttons are pushed and the text opens beneath the page?
+style buttons and some other stuff with the progress log section

 Experience
 pretty much everything